galenbunting/Reading-Machines/2019-02-24-lab-report-LETTERPRESSTWO.md

 David Medina led us all into the brick-walled room where Huskiana is housed, and instructed us to each select a galley, a composing stick, and one of the California Job Cases with our chosen sorts.
 While I chose size 18 Futura for my type, I began by selecting two floral decorative elements to further illustrate my chosen text.
-I had selected the first seven lines of Thomas Stearn Eliot's poem *The Wasteland.*
+I had selected the first seven lines of Thomas Stearns Eliot's poem *The Wasteland.*
 This poem is arranged into five sections: the first lines are drawn from the section entitled "The Burial of the Dead."
 Once type is locked into a bed, it is considered "dead" type, so the ironic nature of placing these lines into movable type was not lost on me.

 These lines read:
+The Waste Land
+by T.S.
+Eliot

+I. The Burial of the Dead

 April is the cruellest month, breeding

 Lilacs out of the dead land, mixing

 Memory and desire, stirring

 Dull roots with spring rain.

 Winter kept us warm, covering

 Earth in forgetful snow, feeding

 A little life with dried tubers.

 I hoped that the floral elements might be reminiscent of the lilacs of the third line.